zephyrproject-rtos/trusted-firmware-m/docs/design_documents/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 The exception priority setting is IMPLEMENTATION DEFINED.

 It is recommended to implement mailbox time-consuming operations in PendSV handler, such as mailbox message copying from NSPE to SPE.
-It can decrease the response latency to other interrupts, compared with putting all the mailbox operations in interrupt handler.
+This can decrease the response latency for other interrupts, compared with putting all the mailbox operations in interrupt handler.
 Refer to `PendSV handler`_ for more details of PendSV handler.